EverettGillis/Encryption-with-AES-128-CBC/README.md

 **Algorithm Overview**
 \
 \
 On a high level, AES-128 takes two-dimensional cyphertext and cypherkey arrays of $Nb=4$ rows of 32 bits.
-Cyphertext constituting the **state** is combined with the cypherkey before subsequent rounds of substitutions and permutation scramble the state and simultaneous key expansion extends the length of the cypherkey.
+Cyphertext constituting the **state** is combined with the cypherkey before subsequent rounds of substitution and permutation scramble the state and key expansion extends the length of the cypherkey.
 Each of $Nr=10$ rounds generally sees the same procedures performed on the state:

 - SubBytes (substitution):\
 Bytes of the state are mapped to values according to a mathematical function.
 These values are more simply determined with a lookup table (```S_box```).